-JSP seeks to integrate the study of law with the humanities and social sciences, and provide a broad basis for understanding and developing legal policy.
-While there are many productive ways to link law to the research tools of the disciplines, we are committed to pursuing the broadest interdisciplinary approach that includes approaches drawn from both social scientific and humanistic scholarship.
-Our students generally specialize in some portion of this spectrum, having benefited from exposure to teachers and peers with diverse research interests.
-Our unique location in the Law School facilitates our students taking classes in the traditional law school curriculum as well as the interdisciplinary courses offered by JSP and other Berkeley Law faculty.
-JSP faculty and alumni note with excitement the growth of the field we helped to pioneer.
-Our JSP program has become a model for other outstanding doctoral programs in interdisciplinary legal studies, many of which have turned to our alumni for their faculties.
+JSP integrates the study of law with the humanities and social sciences and, by doing so, seeks a broad context for understanding and developing legal policy.
+While there are many productive ways to link law to the research tools of the disciplines, we are committed to pursuing plural, interdisciplinary scholarship that includes humanistic and social scientific approaches to the study of law.
+Our students generally specialize in some portion of this spectrum and benefit from exposure to teachers and peers with diverse research interests.
+Students also benefit from a suitable mix of interdisciplinary courses offered by JSP and other Berkeley Law faculty as well as classes in the Law School’s traditional JD curriculum.
+These and other features of our program have become a model for other doctoral programs in interdisciplinary legal studies, many of which have turned to our alumni for their faculties.

 JSP faculty are leading scholars in their field who hail from a variety of disciplines – including political science, sociology, economics, history, philosophy, and psychology.
-Our faculty produce state-of-the-art scholarship within and across: law and society; law and economics; law and politics; moral and political philosophy; legal history; psychology of law; and criminal justice and social policy.
+Our faculty produce state-of-the-art scholarship in the following areas: law and society; law and politics; law and economics; moral and political philosophy; legal history; psychology of law; political economy; criminal justice and social policy.
 Beginning with the JSP Orientation Seminar and through a range of course offerings in the humanities and social sciences, we offer students training in both empirical and normative analysis of law.
 Over the past decade, JSP has grown, adding faculty who offer a range of cutting-edge courses in quantitative and qualitative research methods and research design that are specially oriented to the study of law.
 Our substantive course offerings also have increased in scope, pushing the boundaries of knowledge across multiple fields.

-Calvin Morrill, Associate Dean
+Calvin Morrill, Interim Associate Dean

 Jurisprudence and Social Policy